sevenseasofbri/Orbital-README/README.md

 1. As busy businessperson, whilst on trips, I really want to be able to plan my travel itinerary _easily on the go and accessible on a platform like Google Calendars_ rather than having to write it down and fear missing something out.
 2. As a resident in a new city, I want to be able commute to run my errands in a timely fashion with a _highly optimised schedule_.
 3. As an intrepid traveller, I want to be able to access my planned itineraries _by downloading it to a local device_, even when I do not have quick access to WiFi/Cellular data, instead of hunting for hotspots or free WiFi areas.
+4. I am interested in exploring the city I wish I could have a app that allows me to search for places of interest and add them to my llist within the same website without migrating back and forth between different sites.
 ## Why our Itinerary Generator?
 1. Unlike popular websites like [Itineree](http://itineree.com/) and [Tripomatic](https://maps.sygic.com/?utm_source=content-pages&utm_medium=cta&utm_campaign=homepage#/?map=12,1.32568,103.846519) which require the user to install their mobile apps to sync their own implemented calendars; our application allows the user to sync their itinerary to their Google Calendar (more widely present on people's mobile phones, and user friendly).
 2. We are also planning to create a Telegram Bot to remind the user as and when they have to go to the next location.
 This offsets our application from the others, as it integrates a more interactive and personal idea, via messaging.